cblte/cbrueggenolte.de/src/pages/uses.md

 inspire me to cherry-pick for my own toolbox.
 While I enjoy exploring new tools, I've come to value stability over novelty.

-Inspired by [Wes Bos](https://wesbos.com/uses/) and his [uses.tech](https://uses.tech/) website, whose resource I found incredibly helpful, here's a straightforward list of what I use daily for work, home, and everything in between.
+Here's a straightforward list of what I use daily for work, home, and everything in between.

-**Last updated on 30th March 2025.**

 ## 🖥 Hardware